 Grades.
-The grade range for DMin program is A, A-, B+, B, and B-.
+The grade range for the DMin program is A, A-, B+, B, and B-.
 The lowest grade one can receive to pass a course is B-.
-The only grade below B- is an F. One grade of B- or lower will result in academic probation.
-Two grades of B- or lower will result in dismissal from the program.
+A grade below a B- is considered an F or a failing grade.
+One grade of B- or lower will result in academic probation; two grades of B- or lower will result in dismissal from the program.